Boerne, Texas: History

 The 1870 limestone courthouse, second-oldest in Texas, was designed by architects Philip Zoeller and J. F. Stendebach, and stands directly across the street from the current 1998 courthouse designed by architects Rehler, Vaughn & Koone, Inc.

 In March 1887, the San Antonio and Aransas Pass Railway came to town.
 The coming of the railroad was an economic boost of some magnitude, and it created better conditions for the area.

 In the late 1870s, retired British army officers, including Glynn Turquand and Captain Egremont Shearburn, played one of the first polo matches in the United States in Boerne.
 The polo ground is still visible on Balcones Ranch, bought by Captain Turquand in 1878.

 Boerne's robust environment encouraged the health resort industry.
 Sisters of the Incarnate Word founded the St. Mary's Sanitarium in 1896 for pulmonary patients; Dr. W.E.
 Wright contracted with the Veterans Administration in 1919 to provide care for World War I veterans suffering from lung ailments; the William L. Sill Tuberculosis Resort operated northwest of Boerne; and Mrs. Adolph (Emilie) Lex opened her home to recovering patients, eventually converting two rooms into operating rooms.

-Karl Degener organized the Boerne Gesang Verein (singing club) and the Boerne Village Band in 1860.
+Karl Dienger organized the Boerne Gesang Verein (singing club) and the Boerne Village Band in 1860.
 The family and descendants of Sisterdale resident Baron Ottomar von Behr have included three generations of directors of the Boerne Village Band, and four generations of musicians.
 The band is billed as the "Oldest Continuously Organized German Band in the World outside Germany", and in 1998 the Federal Republic of Germany recognized the Boerne Village Band for its contribution to the German heritage in Texas and America.